 - "Extracting the essential details about an item or group of items, while ignoring the unessential details."
 Edward Berard - "The process of identifying common patterns that have systematic variations; an abstraction represents the common pattern and provides a means for specifying which variation to use."
 Richard Gabriel

 Example

 - Pattern: Priority queue

 - Essential Details:

 - length

 - items in queue

 - operations to add/remove/find item

-1. 00 Rodelly ariation: link list vs. array implementation; stack, queue OADSS
+- Variation: link list vs. array implementation; stack, queue

 Conceptual Level Definition of OOP: Encapsulation, Information Hiding